fudge-py/fudge/docs/index.rst

 - 0.9.5

-  - **Change**: multiple calls to :func:`fudge.Fake.expects` behave just like :func:`fudge.Fake.next_call`.
+  - **Changed**: multiple calls to :func:`fudge.Fake.expects` behave just like :func:`fudge.Fake.next_call`.
 The same goes for :func:`fudge.Fake.provides`.
-    You probably won't need to update any old code for this change.
+    You probably won't need to update any old code for this change, it's just a convenience.
   - Added :func:`fudge.Fake.with_matching_args` so that expected
     arguments can be declared more loosely
+  - Added :ref:`support for Python 3 <install-for-python-3>`

 - 0.9.4